Richi025/ListStudentsMongo/README.md

     npm start
     ```

-4. Now there will be a browser and enter the following link and you can start drawing.
+4. Now there will be a browser and enter the following link and you can start.

     http://localhost:3000/